DoctorJohn/aiogqlc/docs/file-uploads.md

 ## Prevent unnecessary uploads

-A file referenced multiple times and will only be uploaded once.
+A file can be referenced multiple times but will only be uploaded once.

 ```python
 import aiohttp